 The second step in defining your company’s employee value proposition is specifying each of its main components with your ideal candidate in your mind.
 Here is a short list of questions you can use to define each main component of your employee value proposition:

-- What salary range and benefits would attract this candidate persona to apply for the job?
+- What compensation package would attract them to apply for the job?

-- What kind of career development opportunities is this candidate persona looking for?
+- What career advancement opportunities are they looking for?

-- What kind of work environment would this candidate persona thrive in?
+- What work environment would they thrive in?

-- Is our kind of company culture great for this candidate persona to perform in?
+- Is our kind of company culture great for them to perform in?

 Do your research